IM-PIR: In-Memory Private Information Retrieval: Evaluation

-We observe that \sys achieves up to $1.34\times$ throughput and $1.3\times$ latency improvement compared to the GPU-based approach described in \cite{GPU-DPF} (GPU-PIR).
 Also, compared to the CPU-PIR, the GPU-based approach achieves up to $1.36\times$ throughput and $1.3\times$ latency improvement.
 Though GPUs provide higher parallelism and memory bandwidth compared to CPUs, GPUs still follow a processor-centric approach and can be bottlenecked by limited memory bandwidth.
 On the other hand, PIM-based setup provides even more parallelism, memory bandwidth, and better scaling of its compute resources with memory compared to the GPU-based setup.
-Nevertheless, as discussed in \cite{nider20}, GPUs are expected to perform much better compared to DPUs on workloads where memory bandwidth is not the main bottleneck.
+Nevertheless, prior work \mbox{\cite{nider20}} shows that GPUs are expected to perform much better than DPUs on workloads where memory bandwidth is not the main bottleneck.

 \observ{Compared to GPUs, PIM architectures like UPMEM's provide more parallelism, memory bandwidth, and better scaling of their compute resources with memory, allowing for higher query throughput improvements in multi-server PIR designs, especially when dealing with large databases.}